CarnosOS/ArcherSys-Coconut/wp-content/plugins/roost-for-bloggers/readme.txt

 6. Powerful control on how your visitors can subscribe and how your notifications are sent.

 == Changelog ==
+= 2.2.0 =
+* Ability to exclude posts published in specified categories from automatically sending notifications
+* Send notifications when updating a post
+* Can automatically use WordPress categories to target notifications based on Roost segments (You must be assigning users segments to send notifications.)
+* Use custom script instead of standard Roost JavaScript (Custom script provided by Roost.)
+* Code Cleanup
+* Bugfixes

 = 2.1.8 =
 * Fixed (encoded) URL that was causing W3C validation error
 * Removed outdated metrics from the Roost dashboard inside WP Admin